AAlavilo/Html/README.md

     4/5:
     Error handling is implemented (for failed API calls, etc.).

-        script.js lines 183-185.
-Here I used the .catch()-method to handle the errors that may occur during the execution of a promise.
+        script.js lines 181-183.
+Here I used the .catch()-method to handle the errors that may occur during the execution of the fetch process.

     5/5:

     Effective use of asynchronous data to enhance user experience (like filtering, sorting).

+        There is not much to say here.
+I use the asynchronous data fetching by fetching an image from the gallery and displaying it on the about.html page.
+It enchances the user experience by allowing dynamic content to be loaded without requiring a full page reload.